Adam5Wu/SCapRider/README.md

 There is a minor design flaw -- The current path control should draw voltage before indicator LED, not after, as LEDs are diodes, which incur voltage drops, and thus rendered the control signal unreliable.

-V3 is currently bein designed.
+V3 is currently being designed.
 It is an improved version of V2, on the following aspects:
 1. Completely eliminate mechanical relay use
-2. Increased voltage hystersis for super capacitor, from 4.3v-off-5v-on to 4.3v-off-8.8v-on
+2. Increased voltage hysteresis for super capacitor, from 4.3v-off-5v-on to 4.3v-off-8.8v-on
 3. Configurable power out soft-start based on capacitor charge progress, keep power out off until capacitor reaches 8.8v
 4. Ability to power off MCU circuits